AriesLR/PakMaster/README.md

 #

+[^1]: Engine version should match game version, if your game is Unreal Engine 5.1, you should install Unreal Engine 5.1.
+Some games may work on similar versions, for example Stalker 2 at the time of writing this seems to work with either UE 5.1 or UE 5.1.1.

+[^2]: While PakMaster only officially supports UE5+, IoStore packing should work for any engine versions higher than or equal to UE 4.25.

-[^1]: From Repak's notes: UnrealPak includes a directory entry in the full directory index for all parent directories back to the pak root for a given file path regardless of whether those directories contain any files or just other directories.
+[^3]: From Repak's notes: UnrealPak includes a directory entry in the full directory index for all parent directories back to the pak root for a given file path regardless of whether those directories contain any files or just other directories.
 Repak only includes directories that contain files.
 So far no functional differences have been observed as a result

-[^2]: If unpacking a mod or group of files only have that mod or group's files in the folder - this will unpack all IoStore assets in the folder that you selected.
-For example, have only ExampleMod.ucas/ExampleMod.utoc in the folder.
+[^4]: If unpacking a mod or group of files only have that mod or group's files in the folder - this will unpack all IoStore assets in the folder that you selected.
+For example, have only ExampleMod.pak/ExampleMod.ucas/ExampleMod.utoc in the folder.